hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/writings_prose/817_four_paths_of_yoga.md

 object vanishes.
 Love is the only form in which love is loved.
 This is the highest abstraction and the same as the Absolute.

-Next is *Râja-Yoga*.
+Next is *Rāja-Yoga*.
 This Yoga fits in with every one of these Yogas.
 It fits inquirers of all classes with or without any belief, and it is the real instrument of religious inquiry.
 As each science has its particular method of investigation, so is this Raja-Yoga the method of religion.
 This science also is variously applied according to various constitutions.
-The chief parts are the Prânâyâma, concentration, and meditation.
+The chief parts are the Prānāyāma, concentration, and meditation.
 For those who believe in God, a symbolical name, such as Om or other sacred words received from a Guru, will be very helpful.
 Om is the greatest, meaning the Absolute.
 Meditating on the meaning of these holy names while repeating them is the chief practice.

-Next is *Jnâna-Yoga*.
+Next is *Jnāna-Yoga*.
 This is divided into three parts.
-First: hearing the truth — that the Atman is the only reality and that everything else is Mâyâ (relativity).
+First: hearing the truth — that the Atman is the only reality and that everything else is Māyā (relativity).
 Second: reasoning upon this philosophy from all points of view.
 Third: giving up all further argumentation and realising the truth.
 This realisation comes from (1) being certain that Brahman is real and everything else is unreal; (2) giving up all desire for